hzdg/bedrock/README.md

 *_default paths above_

 ### Legacy Support
-If your testing v1.0.0-wip on an older site simply set the support for ie7 and pie to 'true'.
-Pre 1.0 had assumed both were supported out of the box.
+If your testing version 0.3.0 or higher on an older site simply set the support for ie7 and pie to 'true'.
+Pre 0.3.0 had assumed both were supported out of the box.
+1.0 will be the tested, production ready version of bedrock.

 ## ToDos
 Modularize support for: